cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 ##  ![](favicon.png) link.scorchHeight - Scorch Height Module Bindings

-The Scorch Height Module may link to the Surface Fire Module by setting link.scorchHeight to 'linkedToSurfaceFire' to obtain:
+The Scorch Height Module may link to the Surface Fire Module by setting **link.scorchHeight** to 'linkedToSurfaceFire' to obtain its required inputs:
   - surface fireline intensity (or flame length)
   - wind speed at midflame height